 How to Prevent General Liability Claims in Ohio

-No business owner wants to deal with liability claims, but companies in Ohio can prevent most issues through smart preparation and proactive planning.
+No business owner wants to deal with insurance claims, but Ohio companies can avoid many general liability problems with proper preparation and planning.

 Ohio's changing weather creates ongoing slip and fall risks from snow, ice and rain accumulation.
-Inspect your property regularly for uneven pavement, loose handrails and poor lighting that could cause accidents.
+Inspect your property regularly for uneven pavement, loose handrails and poor lighting.

-Provide safety training that covers proper lifting techniques, equipment handling and customer interaction protocols specific to your business type.
+Provide safety training covering proper lifting techniques, equipment handling and customer interaction protocols specific to your business.

 Maintain detailed files of all business interactions, including contracts, communications and incident reports.

-Create clear contracts that specify work scope, timelines, access requirements and any areas that are off-limits during service.
+Create clear contracts specifying work scope, timelines, access requirements and off-limits areas during service.

 General Liability Insurance in Ohio: Bottom Line

-The Hartford, NEXT and Nationwide are the state's top three options.
-Your industry type, company size and available budget determine which provider offers the best value for your general liability coverage.
+The Hartford, NEXT and Nationwide rank as Ohio's top three options.
+Your industry type, company size and budget determine which provider offers the best value for general liability coverage.

 Commercial General Liability Insurance in Ohio: FAQ